Prismatic Dieudonn\'e theory: Complements

 where $d=\dim R$ and $E$ is a power series with constant term of $p$-value one (cf.\ \cite[Theorem 29.7, Theorem 29.8 (ii)]{matsumura_commutative_ring_theory}).
 Let $(A,I)$ be the prism where the $\delta$-ring structure on $A$ is the usual one on $W(k)$ and is such that $\delta(u_i)=0$, for $i=1,\dots,d$.
-For simplicity, we assume $d=1$ in the following, but the general case works similarly.
+For simplicity, we assume $d=1$ in the following.
+We hope that the general case works similarly.

-\begin{remark} Since $R$ and $A$ are regular, the condition that the cokernel is projective over $A/(E)=R$ in the definition of a minuscule Breuil-Kisin module over $A$ is automatic, as can be seen using the Auslander-Buchsbaum formula. \end{remark}

 \begin{theorem} Let $R$ be a complete regular local ring with perfect residue field of characteristic $p$.
 The functor

 is an equivalence of categories. \end{theorem}